aka DON’T RIDE ON LATE NIGHT TRAINS, aka LAST STOP ON THE NIGHT TRAIN, aka TORTURE TRAIN, aka XMAS MASSACRE, aka THE NEW HOUSE ON THE LEFT

 Meanwhile, one of the girls’ parents (Enrico Maria Salerno and Marina Berti) are having a Christmas party where they discuss the influence of society and how it creates violence.
 Little do they know the violence about to be inflicted upon their daughter and her friend.

 And, actually, that’s where the whole thing turns into Last Train On The Left.
 Director/Co-writer Aldo Lado says that he never saw Last House, but the producer had and wanted a movie like that.
 And, boy, did he ever get one.
 This movie is, beat for beat, a remake of that film…just on a train.
 We get a little more time with the girls.
 (Get to know them.
-Get to know just how stupid they are.)
+Get to care a bit when they get brutally murdered.)
 And we get less time with the actual revenge, which was the whole point of the original.

 But the torture/rape scenes are almost more disturbing here.
 Slightly less graphic (and shot in nearly total darkness so we can hardly see anything except what the blue light wants us to see), but slower and more drawn out.
 Just a bit, but enough to notice.
 And the killers almost show a tiny bit of remorse.
 Even the woman who was kind of the perpetrator of the whole thing.